Heroesjouney/AIMovieStudiov2/README.md

 | --------------- | --------------- | ----------------------------- |
 | `fish_speech`   | Fish Speech     | TTS, voice cloning            |

+> ⚠️ **Audio is a work in progress.** The TTS and voice cloning pipeline is under active development and may not be fully functional yet.

 ---

 ## ⚙️ Environment Variables